3 Simple & Easy Breakfast Ideas

-As a firm believer in starting my day with a good breakfast, I’m often asked what I dine on to start my day.
-I have a few go-tos for breakfast, depending on how much time I have in the morning & what I’m in the mood for.
-I always pair whatever I’m having for breakfast with a fresh cup of coffee – typically black, but sometimes with a splash of creamer.
+As a firm believer in starting my day with a good breakfast, I'm often asked what I dine on for my first meal I have a few go-tos for breakfast, depending on how much time I have in the morning & what I'm in the mood for.
+I always pair whatever I'm having for breakfast with a fresh cup of coffee - typically black, but sometimes with a splash of creamer.

 1) Avocado Toast